1. What is CISQ?

 9. How does CISQ relate to CMMI?

-CISQ is complementary to CMMI.
+CISQ is complementary to CMMI (Capability Maturity Model Integration).
 CISQ measures the structural quality of a software product.
-CMMI is a standard for measuring the maturity of an organization’s software development and maintenance processes.
+CMMI is a model for measuring the maturity of an organization’s software development and maintenance processes.
 Both standards can be used together to improve an organization’s ability to develop and maintain high quality software.

 10. How does CISQ relate to the NIST Cybersecurity Framework?